ai/size-limit/README.md

        width="738" height="434">
 </p>

-With `--why` argument Size Limit can tell you *why* your library has this size and show real cost of all your internal dependencies.
+With `--why` Size Limit can tell you *why* your library has this size and show real cost of all your internal dependencies.

 <p align="center">